shawngmc/division42llc-dotnet-webca/README.md

 Certificate Authority.
 You can create/re-create the CA, and issue/delete leaf certificates at-will.

->PLEASE NOTE: This application is still not fully-functional.

 ## Overview
 The purpose of this project is to make it simple and easy to stand up a new Certificate Authority.
 That is, a system which can dispense x.509/SSL/TLS "certificates".